 Planning Methodology

-NorthWestern Energy’s Planning Methodology, Criteria and Process are outlined in NWMT’s Business Practice ETP Methodology, Criteria and Process dated September 18, 2012.
+NorthWestern Energy’s Planning Methodology, Criteria and Process are outlined in NWMT’s Business Practice ETP Methodology, Criteria and Process dated September 18, 2012 (to be updated to current date as approved).

 The remainder of this section summarizes the highlights from this business practice.
 Also, for all of NWMT's Business Practices and Attachment K related documents, please refer to footnote #1 on page 5.